I Love A Challenge #33

 INCREASING PHYSICAL ACTIVITY OPPORTUNITIES WITHIN THE SCHOOL COMMUNITY

-We created new physical activity opportunities for students through the Alberta Medical Association (AMA) Youth Run Club; a new cold-weather recess plan; and adding and enhancing playground stencils.
+We recommend a variety of physical activity-based opportunities for students through the Alberta Medical Association (AMA) Youth Run Club; a cold-weather recess plan; adding and enhancing playground stencils; and loose parts play.

 Through the AMA Youth Run Club, a free, fun and flexible program, students were encouraged to be physically active in a non-traditional sport setting.
 The program draws participation from students who do not usually choose to be active through its inclusive resources and flexibility.

-With the newly-developed Cold Weather Recess Planning Guide, we showed schools ways to increase physical activity when the temperature dips below what the school district allows for outdoor play.
+We have developed a Cold Weather Recess Planning Guide, recommending ways to increase physical activity when the temperature dips below what the school district allows for outdoor play.
 Strategies include a Polar Club, where parents can sign off for students to be outdoors at lower temperatures; and student recess leaders, who are older students that teach games to their younger peers indoors during recess time.

 Playground stencils provide students with opportunities to engage with their environment to create play.
 Often, these stencils encourage self-directed play opportunities and students can be found playing alone or with their peers, creating and facilitating games amongst themselves.